phogolabs/cli/provider/aws/ssm/README.md

 To install vault, simply run:

 ```
-$ go get github.com/phogolabs/cli/provider/aws/s3
+$ go get github.com/phogolabs/cli/provider/aws/ssm
 ```

 ## Getting Started

-As you can see in order to match the flag with a file on S3 you should set the `FilePath` field in the following format:
+As you can see in order to match the flag with a param on AWS SSM you should set the `ssm_param` field in the meta data:

 ```
 s3://<your_file_name>